-All students enrolling in Troy University assume an obligation to conduct themselves at all times as responsible members of the campus community and in accordance with standards of common decency and decorum, with recognition and respect for the personal and property rights of others and the educational mission of the university.
+The Office of Student Conduct approaches discipline from an educational and developmental nature.
+All actions, when feasible, by the conduct office are made in an attempt to aid the student in growing as a student and a person as a whole.
+All students enrolling in Troy University assume an obligation to conduct themselves at all times (both on and off campus) as responsible members of the campus community and in accordance with standards of common decency and decorum, with recognition and respect for the personal and property rights of others and the educational mission of the university.